 Flexible tripods are a savior when it comes to e-commerce photography.
 That’s because not only do they help you in capturing the product from all angles, but they can also be fixed to almost any surface.
 Using this tripod, you can use your smartphone’s camera to experiment with multiple angles and backgrounds.

 Perfect your lighting:

-Lighting is a critical element of every ecommerce product image.
+Lighting is a critical element of every eCommerce product image.
 It becomes all-the-more important when it comes to your product’s picture.
-Money will come if the customer purchases the product.
+The money will come if the customer purchases the product.
 And, the customer will purchase it only if she likes it which means perfecting the lighting is your best bet.
 If the lighting is even slightly off, your product could be perceived as unauthentic.

-Make sure there are no shadows in your product’s ecommerce images.
+Make sure there are no shadows in your product’s eCommerce images.
 Capture it from an angle that captures the optimum amount of light.
-Capture outdoor products in sunlight but use artificial light for clicking products that are used indoors and need a lot of detailing – the idea is to mirror the actual experience with the product.
+Capture outdoor products in sunlight but use artificial light for clicking products that are used indoors and need a lot of detail – the idea is to mirror the actual experience with the product.